In transition? Bring on the identity crisis!

 Permission to feel weird about being in transition!
 Permission to be new and inexperienced!
 Permission to not explain why I left my old career!
 Permission to not care what people think!
 Permission to be vulnerable!
 Permission to be scared of all the new things I need to learn!
 Permission to not be perfect and have it all together!
 Permission to not know how it's all going to turn out!

 You guys, starting over is hard.
 There will be people who won't understand.
 There might be people who will even take it personally.
 Being willing to show up and screw up is one of the scariest things out there.
 Letting go of an old identity can feel a little like death.

 This is where I am, and that's okay (even if it sucks).

 However, I've found the secret to peace in the midst of all this chaos: accepting where I am, growing pains and all.
 Being able to say, "This is where I am, and it kind of sucks, and that's okay," is one of the most powerful ways I've found to claim my own experience and let it be what it is.
 It's when I get scared and try to present myself as an expert or totally in control that things feel icky and wrong.

-If you’re in transition and scared of what people will think of the changes you’re making, you’re not alone.
-And if it doesn’t feel safe to express your truth yet, that’s okay too.
-Your new identity is a tiny sweet thing and deserves the right time and place to emerge – which might not be a high school reunion!
+If you're in transition and scared of what people will think of the changes you're making, you're not alone.
+And if it doesn't feel safe to talk about what's going on yet, that's okay too.
+Your new identity is a tiny sweet thing and deserves the right time and place to emerge - which might not be a high school reunion!
 Share it with people who love you, who trust you to make the right choices for yourself.
-And when you feel that love and trust for yourself, I hope you’ll let it out so the rest of us can enjoy it, too.
+And when you feel that love and trust for yourself, I hope you'll let it out so the rest of us can enjoy it, too.